kurtosis-tech/eth-network-package/README.md

       "v_min_mem": 0,
       "v_max_mem": 0,

+      // Validator count can override the default number of validators per node
+      // Defaults are set by num_validator_keys_per_node
+      "validator_count": "None",

       // The number of times this participant should be repeated
       // defaults to 1(i.e no repetition).
 This is optional.
       "count": 1